Skip to content

 How do I set up mouse click interactions and callbacks

 See Mouse Interactions.
-There are no special callbacks for creating mouse events.
-Instead, you can implement almost any behavior you want via ImGui’s built-in functions.
-There are also a few polyscope-specific functions to get information about scene at the location you clicked, such as constructing rays and querying depth.
+Polyscope follows an immediate-mode philosophy for interactions: rather than registering many callbacks for various IO events, you can test for mouse and keyboard state in your main loop, or in the per-frame callback (which is the only callback), to implement any behavior your would like.
+ImGui offers many functions for testing mouse/keyboard state, and there are also a few polyscope-specific functions to get information about scene at the location you clicked, such as constructing rays and querying depth.

 Rendering figures for papers and presentations